SneakBug8/telegram_diarybot/README.md

   - `/done [name]` - mark interaction with [name] as done for the statistics.
 If used without name - uses last person suggested for interaction.
   - `/list` - list all your contacts.
 List is sorted by total numbers this person has been suggested
   - `/force` - run networking script right now

+  - `/learning start []` - start learning/doing smth
+  - `/learning stop` or `/learning end` - stop learning/doing
+  - `/learning now` - what is recorded now
+  - `/learning stats` - statistics over what've you done in hours
+  - `/learning list` - all notifications for you to do smth based on day&hour.
+Can be edited only directly in `leaning.json` file